lenesk/sokolova.dk/danish-sentence-structure-short-overview.md

 ##### 1) Free adverbs/adverbial phrases of time, place, modality/attitude, purpose, manner of action.
 They are usually a single word or a longer adverbial phrase.
 To know whether you deal with a free adverb, you should just see that it's not a central one, by the method of exclusion.
 The central adverbs can be learned from a list, while the number of free adverbs is larger and they are vary varied.
 You usually do not start any sentence with central adverbs, so they are not inversion triggers.
 The list of central adverbs can be found here: [Categories of central adverbs](https://sokolova.dk/inversion-or-not-after-adverbs#categories-of-central-adverbs).
-> *Først A skal V1 man S bestå V2 (pass) en danskprøve for at få en permanent opholdstilladelse i Danmark.
+> *Først A skal V1 man S bestå V2 (pass) en danskprøve for at få en permanent opholdstilladelse i Danmark*. = First one should pass a Danish exam to get a permanent residence permit in Denmark.

 ##### 2) A subordinate clause (*ledsætning*) susually starting with a subclause conjunction;
-> *Hvis man har bestået en dansk prøve (a subordinate clause of condition), kan (V1) man søge om statsborgerskab*. - If one has passed a Danish exax, one can apply for a Danish citizenshsip.
+> *Hvis man har bestået en dansk prøve (a subordinate clause of condition), kan (V1) man søge om statsborgerskab*. = If one has passed a Danish exax, one can apply for a Danish citizenshsip.

 ##### 3) An object with or with out preposition
-> *Danskprøven bestod jeg for 2 år siden.* - A Danish exam - I passed it two years ago.
+> *Danskprøven bestod jeg for 2 år siden.* = A Danish exam, I passed it two years ago.

 ##### 4) In questions:
 > *Hvad er V betingelserne S for at få en permanent opholdstilladelse i Danmark?* = What are the conditions for obtaining a permanent residence permit in Denmark?